o3de/o3de.org/content/docs/user-guide/features/editor/mobile-settings.md

 Use the **Project Settings Tool** \(PST\) to make streamlined changes to project settings across all mobile platforms\.
 The **Project Settings Tool** shows properties from all of the project settings files so that you can edit and save changes at once\.

 **Note**
-Before you can use the **Project Settings Tool**, you must have Lumberyard Editor installed, and an active project created and set as the default project\.
+Before you can use the **Project Settings Tool**, you must have O3DE Editor installed, and an active project created and set as the default project\.
 Currently, only Android and iOS are supported for platform\-specific configuration\.

 **Topics**